clarebcook/FiLMScope/reconstruction_scripts/README.md

 ## Reconstruction scripts

-Each of the remaining scripts demonstrates a different way to perform 3D reconstruction with this repository.
+Each of the remaining scripts demonstrates a different way to perform 3D reconstruction with this repository. ``gpu_number`` is specified in each of the scripts and should be edited before running.

 1. ``frame_reconstruction.py``